-If the quality of our r-SNM System does not meet the expectations of physicians or patients, then our brand and reputation or our business could be adversely affected.
+If the quality of our products do not meet the expectations of physicians or patients, then our brand and reputation or our business could be adversely affected.

-In the course of conducting our business, we must adequately address quality issues that may arise with our r-SNM System, including defects in third-party components included in our r-SNM System.
+In the course of conducting our business, we must adequately address quality issues that may arise with our products, including defects in third-party components included in our products.
 Although we have established internal procedures designed to minimize risks that may arise from quality issues, we may not be able to eliminate or mitigate occurrences of these issues and associated liabilities.
-In addition, even in the absence of quality issues, we may be subject to claims and liability if the performance of our r-SNM System does not meet the expectations of physicians or patients.
-For example, the anticipated battery life of our r-SNM System will vary based on usage and therapy settings.
+In addition, even in the absence of quality issues, we may be subject to claims and liability if the performance of our products do not meet the expectations of physicians or patients.
+For example, the anticipated battery life of our products will vary based on usage and therapy settings.
 The battery is designed to last for approximately 15 years, but it may be shorter if a patient's required therapy results in the device being used in excess of normal use conditions or if other physical battery failures occur.
-If the quality of our r-SNM System does not meet the expectations of physicians or patients, then our brand and reputation with those physicians or patients, and our business, financial condition and results of operations, could be adversely affected.
+If the quality of our products do not meet the expectations of physicians or patients, then our brand and reputation with those physicians or patients, and our business, financial condition and results of operations, could be adversely affected.

-The size and future growth in the market for SNM therapy has not been established with precision and may be smaller than we estimate.
+The size and future growth in the market for SNM therapy and urethral bulking agents has not been established with precision and may be smaller than we estimate.
 If our estimates and projections overestimate the size of this market, our sales growth may be adversely affected.

-Our estimates of the size and future growth in the market for SNM therapy, including the number of people in the United States and Europe who suffer from symptoms of either bladder or bowel dysfunction and who are readily treatable with and eligible candidates for SNM therapy, is based on a number of internal and third-party studies, reports and estimates.
-In addition, our internal estimates are based in large part on current treatment patterns by healthcare providers using SNM therapy and our belief that the incidence of bladder and bowel dysfunction in the United States, Europe and worldwide is increasing.
-While we believe these factors have historically provided and may continue to provide us with effective tools in estimating the total market for SNM therapy and our r-SNM System, these estimates may not be correct and the conditions supporting our estimates may change at any time, thereby reducing the predictive accuracy of these underlying factors.
-The actual numbers of people with bladder or bowel dysfunction who are readily treatable with and eligible candidates for SNM therapy, and the actual demand for our r-SNM System or competitive products, could differ materially from our projections if our assumptions are incorrect.
-As a result, our estimates of the size and future growth in the market for our r-SNM System may prove to be incorrect.
-If the actual number of people with bladder or bowel dysfunction who would benefit from our r-SNM System and the size and future growth in the market for our r-SNM System is smaller than we have estimated, it may impair our projected sales growth and have an adverse impact on our business.
+Our estimates of the size and future growth in the market for SNM therapy and urethral bulking agents, including the number of people in the United States and Europe who suffer from symptoms of either bladder or bowel dysfunction and who are readily treatable with and eligible candidates for our therapy, is based on a number of internal and third-party studies, reports and estimates.
+In addition, our internal estimates are based in large part on current treatment patterns by healthcare providers using our therapy and our belief that the incidence of bladder and bowel dysfunction in the United States, Europe and worldwide is increasing.
+While we believe these factors have historically provided and may continue to provide us with effective tools in estimating the total market for our therapy and our r-SNM System, these estimates may not be correct and the conditions supporting our estimates may change at any time, thereby reducing the predictive accuracy of these underlying factors.
+The actual numbers of people with bladder or bowel dysfunction who are readily treatable with and eligible candidates for our therapy, and the actual demand for our products or competitive products, could differ materially from our projections if our assumptions are incorrect.
+As a result, our estimates of the size and future growth in the market for our products may prove to be incorrect.
+If the actual number of people with bladder or bowel dysfunction who would benefit from our products and the size and future growth in the market for our products is smaller than we have estimated, it may impair our projected sales growth and have an adverse impact on our business.